QuantEcon/lecture-source-jl/rst_files/testing.rst

 This way, we still have access to information about the test, instead of just deleting it or commenting it out

-There are other test macros, that check for things like error handling and type-stability.
+There are other test macros, that check for things like error handling and type-stability

 Advanced users can check the `Julia docs <https://docs.julialang.org/en/v1/stdlib/Test/>`_

 Example
 -----------

-Let's add some unit tests for the ``foo()`` function we defined earlier.
+Let's add some unit tests for the ``foo()`` function we defined earlier

 Our ``tests/runtests.jl`` file should look like this

 **As before, this should be pasted into the file directly**